Introduction

 ]

-When users enter a vessel and a date for a crew change, C Teleport will pre-fill all airports and passenger data.
+For example, in marine sector, when users enter a vessel and a date for a crew change, C Teleport will pre-fill all airports and passenger data as showed below.

 Your webservice has to collect 3 pieces of data: 1. vessels data, which have crew changes on the requested date 2. data on on-signers on the requested date 3. data on off-signers on the requested date